iWinston/typeorm-plus/docs/using-cli.md

 ## Installing CLI
 ### If entities files are in javascript
+If you have a local typeorm version, make sure it matches the global version we are going to install.

 Install typeorm globally with `npm i -g typeorm`.
 You can also chose to use `npx typeorm <params>` for each command if you prefer not having to install it.